-In this review, the nonparabolicity of the light hole and electron bands at the Γ -point in cubic diamond or zinc blende semiconductors is derived from Kane's $8 \times 8 \ \vec{k} \cdot \vec{p}$ model in the large spin-orbit splitting approximation.
-Examples of several approximations are given with InSb as an example and their accuracy is discussed.
-To determine the temperature dependence of the effective masses and the nonparabolicity parameters, the unrenormalized band gap must be utilized.
-This includes only the redshift of the band gap due to thermal expansion, not the renormalization due to deformation potential electron-phonon coupling.
-As an application of this method, the chemical potential and the charge carrier concentration of intrinsic InSb are calculated from 50 to 800 K and compared with electrical and optical experiments.
-These results are also relevant for other semiconductors with small band gaps as needed for mid-infrared detector applications.
+In this review, the nonparabolicity of the light-hole and electron bands at the Γ -point in cubic diamond or zinc blende semiconductors is derived from Kane's $8 \times 8 \vec{k} \cdot \vec{p}$ model in the large spin-orbit splitting approximation.
+Examples of several approximations are given with \vec{p} InSb as an example, and their accuracy is discussed.
+To determine the temperature dependence of the effective masses and the nonparabolic-ity parameters, the unrenormalized bandgap must be utilized.
+This includes only the redshift of the bandgap due to thermal expansion, not \vec{p} the argumentian due to defermine pleaters and even in the argumentian due to the second se the renormalization due to deformation-potential electron-phonon coupling.
+As an application of this method, the chemical potential and the charge carrier concentration of intrinsic InSb are calculated from 50 to 800 K and compared with electrical and optical experiments. the renormalization due to deformation-potential electron-phonon coupling.
+As an application of this method, the chemical potential and These results are also relevant for other semiconductors with small bandgaps as needed for mid-infrared detector applications.
+16:02:53